cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 ![Explanation of absolute positioning](input-icon-explanation.png)

-Now let's look closer at the input element.
+Now let's take a  closer look at the input element.
 Besides static CSS classes, we use this one: `:class="[$slots.prepend ? 'pl-6' : '']"`.
 This class adds left padding **when prepend icon is presented**, so text in the input won't be overlapped with an icon.